matt-shl/advantecnew/README.md

 2. Download the packages from your Azure Artifacts feed and place them under `azure-artifacts/DTNL-Dotnet-Feed`.

-The build pipeline uses `nuget.config` which references the Azure Artifacts feed directly, so these local packages are optional when the pipeline has access to the feed.
+The `nuget.config` file includes this directory as a package source so local restores work even without network access.
+When the pipeline can reach the Azure Artifacts feed it will prefer the remote source.